Germany expresses 'deep shame' for Nazi destruction of Poland | DW | 01.08.2019

 At an event marking the 75th anniversary of the Warsaw Uprising, Germany recognized its moral responsibility for Nazi wartime atrocities in Poland.
 But Foreign Minister Heiko Maas ruled out financial reparations.

+Berlin feels moral responsibility for Nazi Germany's devastation of Poland, Maas said.

-"For what was done to Poland by Germans and in the name of Germany, you can only feel deep shame," Maas said during joint press conference with Polish Foreign Minister Jacek Czaputowicz.
+"For what was done to Poland by Germans and in the name of Germany, you can only feel deep shame," Maas said during a joint press conference on Wednesday with Polish Foreign Minister Jacek Czaputowicz.

 However, Maas noted that the question of reparations for wartime actions was "closed for Germany."